7 Magical Things I Keep Around for the Perfect Cottage Witch Aesthetic

 • Moss agate for earth connection

-I treat tea like spells in a cup.
+I treat tea like spells in a cup… it’s such a simple way to embrace the cottage witch aesthetic daily.
 Chamomile before bed, peppermint when I need clarity, rose when I’m feeling tender.
-I love using loose-leaf tea, especially blends with petals or herbs—it feels like making magic you can sip.
+I love using loose-leaf tea, especially blends with real flower petals or herbs… it feels like making magic you can actually sip.

 Other cozy add-ins:

-You don’t have to live deep in the woods or own a spellbook to feel like a woodland witch.
-Magic lives in the small things—the way you light a candle, how you sip your tea, the care you put into arranging a little bundle of herbs by the window.
+You don’t have to live deep in the woods or own ancient spellbooks to embrace the cottage witch aesthetic.
+Magic lives in the small things… the way you mindfully light a candle, how you slowly sip your morning tea, the care you put into arranging a little bundle of herbs by the window.
 It’s about making your space feel sacred, and your life feel full of intention.

 So start small.
-Collect a pinecone.
+Collect a pinecone on your next walk.
 Tie a ribbon in your hair.
 Write down a dream.
+Light a candle with purpose.
 That’s magic, too.

 Leave a Reply